Romania: Three COVID-19 deaths in Romania in last 24 hours

 Three COVID-19 deaths in Romania in last 24 hours.

-Three Romanians infected with SARS-CoV-2 were reported dead in the last 24 hours (two men and a woman), taking the country's death toll to 34,316, shows data released on Sunday by the Strategic Communication Group (GCS), the official novel coronavirus communication task force.
+Three Romanians infected with SARS-CoV-2 were reported dead in the last 24 hours (a man and two women), taking the country's death toll to 34,334, shows data released on Thursday by the Strategic Communication Group (GCS).

-The three patients had been hospitalised in the counties of Iasi, Maramures and Timis.
+The three patients had been hospitalised in the counties of Arges, Constanta and Vaslui.

-One death was in the 50 - 59 age range and two in the 70 - 79 age category.
+Two deaths were in the 60 - 69 age range and one in the 80-plus age category.

-Two of the deceased patients had underlying medical conditions, one had no such conditions.
-AGERPRES (RO - author: Oana Ghita, editor: Mihai Simionescu; EN - editor: Simona Klodnischi)
+Two of the deceased patients had underlying medical conditions, whereas for one no such conditions have been reported.AGERPRES(RO - author: Mihai Stoica, editor: Claudia Stanescu; EN - author: Simona Klodnischi, editor: Maria Voican)

 [Read the article in Agerpres]